IBM-Cloud/openwhisk-slackapp/README.md

   Everything before the **:** is your username, everything after is the password.

   ![](xdocs/apiconnect-api-setproperty.png)

-  1. Set the OpenWhisk namespace where the actions where deployed.
-  Find it with ```wsk property get --namespace```

   1. Set the Slack Client ID.
 Find it in the **App Credentials** in Slack.